In 2006, Charles Thomas swore off animal products.

 Thomas has found a welcome partner in the HLS program.
 With his recent gift of $1 million and a subsequent matching gift of $500,000 to support individual donations of up to $50,000 through December, he is hoping to make farm animals central to animal cruelty prevention.
 It’s a shared concern.

-“The Jeffrey Thomas Fund will support the critically important work of the Animal Law and Policy Program.
-I look forward to seeing how it will advance research and teaching to improve the welfare of animals,” said Harvard president Drew Faust.
+“The Thomas Fund will support the critically important work of the Animal Law and Policy Program.
+I look forward to seeing how it will advance research and teaching to improve the welfare of animals,” said Harvard President Drew Faust.